Our website is now open for orders that will ship January, February & March 2023.

 Pink Lemonade Blueberry

 Beautiful and striking bright pink fruit that is sweet with translucent flesh.
 Perfect combination of an ornamental and fruit producing plant!
 200 hours.
-Hardy to zone 4.
+Zones 4 to 9.

 Grows three to four feet with foliage that is blue, deep green and shades of pink.
 Leaves turn iridescent turquoise in winter.
 Berries are large and robustly flavored.
 Excellent foliage plant as well as producing wonderful fruit.
-500 hours.
+500 hours or less.
 Zones 5 to 10.

 Small plant with leaves of peach, pink, orange and emerald green.
 White flowers in spring lead to an abundant crop of sweet berries in summer.
 In most climates, the leaves stay on in winter and turn a lovely purple.
 Grows one and a half to two feet.
 300 hours or less.
 Zones 5 to 10.